Hello! We're Jen and Omar, the dynamic duo behind

 We're always looking for great clients and partners to work with.
 If you think we'd make a good match, head over to our project inquiries page and let us know!

-Since we began this journey three years ago, we’ve been sharing our adventures in life, love, and mapmaking through our blog, Making It!
+Since we began this journey four years ago, we’ve been sharing our adventures in life, love, and mapmaking through our blog, Making It!

 Focusing on the intersection of art and business, we aim to educate young designers and makers about the realities of running an independent creative enterprise by documenting our own experiences and relaying lessons we've learned along the way.